-Research has shown that if a minority can get the majority to think about an issue and think about arguments for and against, then the minority stands a good chance of influencing the majority (Smith et al., 1996).
+Research has shown that if a minority can get the majority to think about an issue and think about arguments for and against it, then the minority stands a good chance of influencing the majority (Smith et al., 1996).

-If the minority can get the majority to discuss and debate the arguments that the minority are putting forward, influence is likely to be stronger (Nemeth, 1995).
+If the minority can get the majority to discuss and debate the arguments that the minority is putting forward, influence is likely to be stronger (Nemeth, 1995).

 This experiment questions the importance of consistency.
 The minority position changed, it was not consistent, and it was this change that apparently resulted in minority influence.

-A third (32%) of al participants judged the slide to be green at least once.
+A third (32%) of all participants judged the slide to be green at least once.

-Criticism: The study used the lab experiments i.e. are the results true to real life (ecological validity)?
-Also Moscovici used female students as participants (i.e. unrepresentative sample), so it would be wrong to generalize his result to all people they only tell us about the behavior of female students.
+Criticism: The study used lab experiments – i.e., are the results true to real life (ecological validity)?
+Also, Moscovici used only female students as participants (i.e., an unrepresentative sample), so it would be wrong to generalize his result to all people – they only tell us about the behavior of female students.

-The participants in laboratory experiments are rarely 'real groups'.
-More often than not they are a collection of students who do not know each other and will probably never meet again.
-They are also involved in an artificial task.
-As such they are very different from minority groups in the wider society who seek to change majority opinion.
+The participants in laboratory experiments are rarely “real groups.”
+More often than not, they are a collection of students who do not know each other and will probably never meet again.
+They are also involved in an artificial tasks.
+As such, they are very different from minority groups in the wider society who seek to change majority opinion.

 Asch, S. E. (1951).
 Effects of group pressure upon the modification and distortion of judgment.
 In H. Guetzkow (ed.)
 Groups, leadership and men.
 Pittsburgh, PA: Carnegie Press.